-- Flatten the butter flavored dough and place a raspberry dough ball in the center and mold the dough around it to make a round ball.
+- Flatten the butter-flavored dough and place a raspberry dough ball in the center and mold the dough around it to make a nice round ball.

-- Roll the ball in the nonpareil sprinkles and place on a parchment-lined baking sheet.
+- Immediately roll the ball in the nonpareil sprinkles and place on a parchment-lined baking sheet.